Dr Steve Vickers

 School of Computer Science

 My particular research interests are in geometric logic, topology and topos theory.
 These are areas of mathematics that have connections with computer science, although my work in them is often purely mathematical.
-A particular focus at present, funded by an EPSRC grant, is the connections with some new topos approaches to quantum physics.
+One particular focus, which was funded by an EPSRC grant, is the connections with some new topos approaches to quantum physics.
+This has proved to be an interesting case study in geometric logic.

-I am a member of the Mathematical Foundations of Computer Science research group.
+I am a member of the Theoretical Computer Science research group.

 Before I joined Birmingham I was at the Department of Pure Maths at the Open University, and before that I was at the Department of Computing at Imperial College, where I worked in the Theory and Formal Methods group.

-Since September 2009 I have been principal investigator on an EPSRC-funded project Applications of geometric logic to topos approaches to quantum theory, an interdisciplinary project to apply my mathematical research to some new applications of topos theory to physics.
+For three years from September 2009 I was principal investigator on an EPSRC-funded project Applications of geometric logic to topos approaches to quantum theory, an interdisciplinary project to apply my mathematical research to some new applications of topos theory to physics.

 My PhD (at Leeds) was in algebra under the supervision of Alfred Goldie, and my thesis was "Universal Strongly Regular Rings" (1979).